 Over half of the people who make up the MercadoLibre team have been working remotely since the beginning of the pandemic, though we do provide some employees with the option of working on site if they prefer.
-After experiencing this work format for almost all of 2021, faithful to our culture of change and permanent evolution, we now permit remote work on an indefinite basis for most positions.
+After experiencing the success of this work format in recent years, faithful to our culture of change and permanent evolution, we now permit remote work on an indefinite basis for most positions.